prabhuvashwin/Concentration/README.md

 # Concentration - Memory Game Project
 This game is a browser based card matching game also known as Concentration.
 It is built using HTML5, CSS, and JavaScript.
 This project is developed as a part of Udacity's Front End Development Nanodegree program.
-The skeleton code with the static HTML and CSS code is available at [here](https://github.com/udacity/fend-project-memory-game)
+The skeleton code with the static HTML and CSS code is available [here](https://github.com/udacity/fend-project-memory-game)

 ## How the game works
   - The game board consists of sixteen "cards" arranged in a grid.